 Tag Archive | Hip Surgery Complications

-Hip Surgery: The Pro’s/Con’s, complications, things to consider before Sx and how to be prepped for it!
+Hip Surgery: The Pro’s/Con’s of hip Sx, know the risks & complications that can occur, things to consider before Sx and how to be prepped for it!

 TOTAL HIP REPLACEMENT: PROS & CONS OF THE OPERATION: